ai4ce/RAP/README.md

 3. Make sure PyTorch 2.0 or later is installed in your environment.
 We recommend PyTorch 2.6+.
 The CUDA version of PyTorch should match the version used by `nvcc` (check with `nvcc -v`), and should not exceed the version supported by your GPU driver (check with `nvidia-smi`).

-   > We use `torch.compile` for accleration and reducing memory and its `triton` backend only supports Linux.
+   > We use `torch.compile` for acceleration and reducing memory and its `triton` backend only supports Linux.
 When `torch.compile` is enabled for a module, it will seem to stuck for a while during its first and last forward pass in the first epoch of training and validating depending on how high your CPU's single-core performance is.
 Windows and older PyTorch versions might work if you set `args.compile_model = False` and make sure `args.compile = False` when you run the code, but it might be buggy, slower, and consume more memory, so it is not recommended.

 4. Install packages.
 This might take a while as it involves compiling two CUDA extensions.